-In November 2015, the FASB issued a new accounting standard update on the balances sheet classification of deferred taxes.
-The new standard requires entities to classify deferred tax liabilities and assets as noncurrent in a classified statement of financial position.
-The new guidance becomes effective for fiscal years beginning after December 15, 2016, and interim periods within those annual periods, with early adoption permitted.
-The adoption of this standard is not expected to have a material impact on the Company's consolidated financial statements.
+In March 2016, the FASB issued a new accounting standard update on the accounting for share-based payments.
+The new guidance simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures and statutory tax withholding requirements, as well as classification in the statement of cash flows.
+The guidance becomes effective for fiscal years beginning after December 15, 2016, and interim periods within those years, with early adoption permitted.
+The Company is currently assessing the impact of this new guidance.

-3. Net Loss Attributable to Common Stockholders and Net Loss per Share
+3. Net Loss per Share

-Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
+Basic net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by using the weighted-average number of shares of common stock outstanding, including potential dilutive shares of common stock assuming the dilutive effect of outstanding stock options and restricted stock units using the treasury stock method.